 Elizabeth (Libby) Kirkby-McLeod is a New Zealand author whose poetry and writing have appeared in a range of New Zealand journals, online publications, and in the public art installation, In Our Words in downtown Auckland.
-Her work has featured most recently in More Favourable Waters: Aotearoa poets respond to Dante’s Purgatory.
+She also works part-time as a local reporter for Radio New Zealand.

 Her first poetry collection Family Instructions Upon Release was published in November 2019 with The Cuba Press.
-It’s first print-run quickly sold out and the collection has been praised by reviewers in The New Zealand Herald and Radio New Zealand National.
+Its first print-run quickly sold out and the collection was praised by reviewers in The New Zealand Herald and Radio New Zealand National.

 Elizabeth was long-listed for the 2008 Six Pack 3 authors anthology and her poem ‘Her Warning Signs’ was Highly Commended in the 2018 International Poetry Competition.